blgoral/jekyll-tnt/readme.md

 5. Browse to http://localhost:4000

-6. The production files will appear in the _build directory
+6. The production files will appear in the _site directory